opencadc/science-platform/skaha-containers/README.md

 #### xterm
 For software containers only, `xterm` must be installed.

-#### Initialization and Startup
+## Initialization and Startup

+#### Container process owners
+Containers, in skaha, are always executed as the *CADC User* and never as root.
+This applies to both session and sofware containers.
+Operations that require root must be done at the build phase of the image.
+If runtime root access is required, it can be done by giving sudo access to specific actions.

+#### session container initialization
+Initialization for session containers is based on the session container *type*.
+There are currently three types with different startup procedures:
+1. `desktop` - [skaha-desktop][sessipn-containers/skaha-desktop] - Initialization and startup is performed by the command specified in the Dockerfiles.
+1. `carta` - [skaka-carta][session-containers/skaha-carta] - Initialization and startup is done through a customized script, `skaha-carta`.
+1. `notebook` - [skaha-notebook][session-containers/skaha-notebook] - For Jupyter Notebook servers, startup uses the standard `start-notebook.sh` script.

+There may be multiple versions of the same type of session container, but the startup procedure for these must remain the same for them to be of the same type.

+#### software container initialization

 The CMD and EXECUTABLE directives in a software container Dockerfile will be ignored on startup.
 Instead, bash within an xterm will run.
 CMD and EXECUTABLE are still useful for testing containers outside of skaha.

-The container will be initially started by root but then switched to be run as the active CADC skaha user.

 If the container needs to do any runtime initialization, that can be done in a script named `init.sh` in the `/skaha` root directory.
 This script **must not block** and needs to return control to the calling process.

 If `/skaha/init.sh` is provided, a sensible directive for testing the container via docker is `CMD ["/skaha/init.sh"]`

-### Container process owners
-Containers, in skaha, are always executed as the *CADC User* and never as root.
-This applies to both session and sofware containers.
-Operations that require root must be done at the build phase of the image.

 ## Publishing skaha containers